 There are fewer places to reconnect with yourself and family than in the great outdoors, so hit the trails when you are in Big Sky.
+Get insider tips and use the public restrooms at the Big Sky Visitor Center located at 88 Ousel Falls Rd Unit A1.
 Just as in Yellowstone and Glacier, bring bear spray with you every time you hike as bears inhabit the entire Greater Yellowstone Ecosystem, of which Big Sky is a part.
 While hiking, make noise, so that wildlife can hear you coming and not be surprised to see you on the trail.

 For an easy but pretty hike, head to Ousel Falls.
 It takes about 30 minutes to get to the falls, depending on how often you slow down to smell the amazing wildflowers along the trail.
 It’s 1.6 miles out and back.
 If you stop first at the Hungry Moose Market & Deli, 209 Aspen Leaf Dr., before you drive to the Ousel Falls trailhead, you can buy pre-packaged sandwiches and killer breakfast burritos to enjoy later on at the falls.
 Roxy’s Market, 20 Huntley Dr., also sells pre-packaged foods that you can put in your backpack and enjoy on the trail.

 For a longer hike, do the Beehive Basin Trail that’s 6.6 miles round-trip.
 It’s an uphill hike to the top with 1,600 feet of elevation gain.
 But it’s well worth every step.
 After just over 3 miles, you’ll enter Beehive Basin with a clear lake with views of Lone Peak.
 Pack a lunch and eat at the alpine lake.
 Find the trailhead on Beehive Basin Road.